benfred/py-spy/README.md

 platforms means that we can install py-spy with pip, and not require a Rust compiler on the machine that this is being installed onto.

-### Does this run on BSD?
-Support 32-bit Windows?
+### Does py-spy support 32-bit Windows?
 Integrate with PyPy?
-Work with USC-16 versions of Python2?
+Work with USC2 versions of Python2?

 Not yet =).